Instant Pot Pulled Pork

 What kind of pork should I used for pulled pork?

-The next most common choice is a pork loin.
-Pork loin is more lean — there is less fat marbling.
+Pork Loin is the next most common choice.
+Pork loin is more lean –– there is less fat marbling.
 It will be slightly more dry, but it is a lower calorie option.
 It will still pull apart just fine, but might not fall apart quite as easily as a pork shoulder or pork butt will.
 A pork loin is usually my go-to when I’m only serving my family.
+I love to make a pork loin roast in my Instant Pot, too.
+I serve it sliced with the delicious pan juices.
+It turns out perfectly every time.

 The third option is a pork tenderloin.
-To be fair, I wouldn’t really typically consider or recommend a pork tenderloin for pulled pork.
+I wouldn’t really consider or recommend a pork tenderloin for pulled pork, but it’s your kitchen!
 It’s a more expensive cut and shines on its own (try this spice rubbed pork tenderloin, it is amazing!).
 HOWEVER, my Shipt shopper brought me one by accident on the day I was shooting this recipe, so I ran with it.
 Not surprisingly, it was delicious!
-Still wouldn’t be my first choice for pulled pork, but I wanted you to know that it works.
+Still wouldn’t be my first choice for pulled pork, but I wanted you to know that it does work.

 It seems like there is always pulled pork leftover.
 It makes a lot!
 Thankfully, this recipe freezes great and will be just fine in your freezer for up to a couple of months.